orcephrye/PyMultiTasking/README.md

 like Threaded but this is not necessary as long as the wrapped function is able to handle the '_task_semaphore' parameter.

 The following example will not block the calling of the function even if it is called more than twice.
-If this was called 4 times in a loop all 4 calls would execute quickly and return Tasks and have spawned 4 Workers.
+In the example below it is called 4 times in a loop.
+All 4 calls would execute quickly and return Tasks and have spawned 4 Workers.
 However, two of the Workers would be waiting for a lock.
 Once any one of the active Workers completes the Task and releases the lock another Worker can then execute their task.
 ```python
 from PyMultiTasking import Limiter, Threaded, ThreadPool as Pool